frenetic-lang/frenetic/README.md

   $ make
   ```

+Installing:

-Finally, run `make install` from the root directory of the repository.
+Run `make install` from the root directory of the repository.

   ```
   $ make install